A small plane flight over the Nazca lines to learn about the animal figures cut into the ground.

 Small plane flight over the Nazca lines.

 Level 1: Easy - suitable for most people

-It is recommended to wear a hat, sunscreen, a light jacket or sweater, and wear low-heeled, rubber-soled walking shoes.
+Bring a hat, sunscreen, a light jacket or sweater, and wear low-heeled, rubber-soled walking shoes.
 Due to the nature of the tour, guests may feel dizzy during or after the overflight due to the altitude and shunting.

 Included: One bottle of water on the coach.

 Remarks/requirements: Bring a hat, sunscreen, a light jacket or sweater, and wear low-heeled, rubber-soled walking shoes.
-Due to the nature of the tour, guests may feel dizzy during or after the overflight due to the altitude.
-1h20 driving and 1h30 in flight.
+Due to the nature of the tour, guests may feel dizzy during or after the overflight due to the altitude and shunting.